 quarterly, 1-4 eagle displayed, 2-3 fess between two helmets “James Elliston 1659” Clare, Suffolk (Corder col. 119, 324)

 John of Gestingthorpe and Jospeh Elliston of Tillingham and Issac Elliston of Little Cogeshall are distant cousins.
 The common ancestor seems to be William Alliston of Castle Hedingham c1480 to 1556 or his Father John.
 The college of arms was formally incorporated in 1484 so the Alliston coat of arms probably pre-dates the formation.

 The coat of arms came into use by the Ellistons shortly after the battle of Bosworth about 13 miles from Ayleston in Leicestershire.
 William Elliston was left 40s by John De Vere the 13th Earl of Oxford who was commander at the Battle.
 He was called a Yeoman and as such was probably one of De Veres Guards.
-His father may have fought at the battle.
+He may have fought as well.

 Another reference to the seal of the Allistons can be found at http://seax.essexcc.gov.uk/result_details.asp?DocID=317265

 These arms are suspected to have been acquired post Tudor and not the original arms of the Allistons.

 Lawrence Alliston is also referred to as Lawrence Alston the Manor documents of Castle Hedingham.